Unincorporated-Area Address Changes

 Q: How was the community involved in the decision to make this change?

 A: It will take time before the USPS Place Name address changes are universally reflected in mapping applications, address verification systems, and elsewhere outside the USPS and County databases.
 While USPS is the official source for mailing address data, agencies and private companies acquire address data updates through a variety of sources, including through third-party address vendors and services.
 Residents will notice inconsistencies across various platforms until these decentralized systems catch up to the changes.
-Inconsistencies in USPS Place Names will not impact mail delivery as long as residents continue use the correct street address and ZIP Code.
+Inconsistencies in USPS Place Names will not impact mail delivery as long as residents continue use their street address and ZIP Code.

 Q: Where can I find documentation about my new official USPS Place Name?